AlgoMaster Logo

 The contrast with short polling becomes clear when you look at the request patterns side by side:

-Short polling sends 6 requests in 30 seconds, most returning empty.
-Long polling sends 2 requests, each returning meaningful data.
+In this example, short polling sends 6 requests in 30 seconds, most returning empty.
+Long polling sends fewer requests, and each one either returns meaningful data or times out.

 The Server-Side Challenge

-The tricky part with long polling is what happens on the server while it waits.
-You cannot simply have a thread sitting in a loop checking for updates.
+The challenge with long polling is what happens on the server while it waits.
+You cannot have a thread sitting in a loop checking for updates.
 That would waste CPU and limit how many connections you can handle.

-Production implementations rely on event-driven architectures and pub/sub systems:
+Production implementations rely on event-driven architectures and notification systems:

 • Far fewer wasted requests compared to short polling